uyjulian/falcom-dumps/index.md

 ### Trails of Cold Steel / Sen no Kiseki / Hajimari no Kiseki

-Sen1+2 Character models, textures, and animations (GLB/GLTF binary combined format): [MEGA](https://mega.nz/file/psJHBAiT#GZ7RrqN_VewHKRI7ZIDsxU34XnOLMOZxUzM6msSEwog)
-Sen1+2 Equipment models, and textures, (GLB/GLTF binary combined format): [MEGA](https://mega.nz/file/x5glQR7K#AxeNqit6iJ1yGAdwMKKvqYLv6YzaZOtRS9pvHs1v_So)

-Sen3+4+Hajimari Character models, textures, and animations (GLB/GLTF binary combined format): [MEGA](https://mega.nz/file/xhBxlCqJ#TEE4Q3NsrWC98WJ35AYzdm4YnhqRPCpIPybrHFvr5MM)
-Sen3+4+Hajimari Equipment models, and textures (GLB/GLTF binary combined format): [MEGA](https://mega.nz/file/t1xThLSa#35Kc66vyJljX6WRpi38for05zF2Mye3jYH9loaju-CA)

-Due to size considerations, I am no longer providing non-character textures or models publically.
-These files can be extracted from the PC version of the game.
+Due to size considerations, I am no longer providing assets from these games publically.
+These files can be extracted from the PC version of the game using the tools mentioned above.

 ### Trails through Daybreak / Kuro no Kiseki